Subscribe

 View Flooring Options by Room

-Carpet to Tile Floor Transition Tips
+Carpet to Tile Transition

-Carpet transitions to thick flooring like tile present a significant height difference.
-Carpet texture varies from that of tile, and a transition strip can help them combine well.
-It also protects the carpet edge from fraying.
-Reducer transition strips work the best to achieve an even surface between carpet and tile flooring.
+Carpet transitions to thick flooring (like tile) present a significant height difference.
+Carpet texture varies from tile; a transition strip can help them combine well and protect the carpet edge from fraying.

-Carpet to Hardwood Floor Transition Tips
+Carpet to Hardwood Transition

-Vinyl to Tile Floor Transition Tips
+Vinyl to Tile Transition

-Flooring specialists usually screw a metal piece to the subfloor and then snap the top strip into the channel to cover the floor seams.
-You’ll want to make sure the reducer’s curved end leads down to the vinyl for a smooth transition.
-Since this transition piece comes unfinished, you can paint or stain it according to your vinyl or tile’s color.
+For a smooth transition, ensure the reducer’s curved end leads down to the vinyl.
+Since this transition piece comes unfinished, you can paint or stain it according to the color of your vinyl or tile.

 Hardwood or Laminate Floor Transition Tips

-In areas where hardwood or laminate meet a door threshold, step or other flooring types, you may need a different kind of transition strip.
-The goal in these areas is to match the existing flooring, compensate for height gaps and create a smooth transition.
+In areas where hardwood or laminate meet a door threshold, step, or other flooring type, you may need a different kind of transition strip.
+The goal in these areas is to match the existing flooring, compensate for height gaps, and create a smooth transition.

 End cap or end bar transitions may work best for a hardwood or laminate transition.

-You could also use a T-shaped aluminum transition strip if the two different flooring materials are the same height.
+If the two different flooring materials are the same height, you could also use a T-shaped aluminum transition strip.
 You’ll have to find one that matches the color or finish of both flooring types.

 Homeowners can think outside the box when bridging the gap between two flooring styles.
 Consider these transition types to gradually move between spaces in an open floor plan: